 How to Install a Gas Water Heater

-- Attach the blue-coded fitting to the cold water inlet with the arrow facing into the water heater.
+- Attach the blue-coded fitting to the cold-water inlet.
+Follow the arrow facing into the water heater.

-- Attach the red fitting to the hot water outlet with the arrow pointing away from the water heater.
+- Attach the red fitting to the hot water outlet.
+Follow the arrow pointing away from the water heater.

 - Tighten using a pipe wrench or adjustable pliers.

 - Measure and cut the water line connections to length as needed.

 - When sweating the remaining copper sections, dry fit everything first.
 Sweat any threaded copper fitting first.
 Let them cool before installing them onto the heat trap fittings.
 Once you have the pieces in place, separate the parts.
 Clean the inside of each joint and the end of each section of pipe.
 Use a sanding cloth or a pipe fitting brush to do this.

 - Apply flux to the fittings and pipe.
 Assemble and solder using a propane torch.

 - Reconnect the water line.

 - Attach the pressure relief valve.
 Wrap the threads with thread seal tape, then screw it onto the new tank.